cultab/xinst/README.md

 They can be changed by editing the makefile's 3 variables, \$(IN), \$(UP) and \$(REM).

 Note: it's not a good idea to change those variables before first uninstalling xinst, because the uninstall rule uses them.
-First `make uninstall` and only after that then change them.
+First `make uninstall` and only then change them.